This Data Protection Statement applies to students and student apprentices registering after 1 August 2020.

 - The right to require us to correct, erase or destroy inaccurate data

 - The right to get access to the data which we hold about you

 For all other concerns about how we process your data, please contact Data Protection: firstname.lastname@example.org

 Or consult the University’s Data Protection Act guidance.
-Links to useful advice from other organisations are as follows:
+Links to useful advice from other organizations are as follows:

 If you are a student apprentice, the University will also:

-Disclose information to the Education and Skills Funding Agency (ESFA), and your employer to enable financial matters including the clarification of fee status to be determined.
+Disclose information to the Education and Skills Funding Agency (ESFA), and your employer, to enable financial matters including the confirmation of eligibility for funding to be determined.
 This will include personal information as required by the terms of the ESFA’s Funding Rules, and will be shared on a regular basis.

-Regularly share information relating to your studies and apprenticeship between the University and your employer.
+Regularly share information relating to your studies and your apprenticeship between the University and your employer.

 Education and Skills Funding Agency (ESFA) PRIVACY NOTICE

 Each apprentice must read the ESFA Privacy Notice.
-This explains how it will use your personal information and can be viewed at https://www.gov.uk/government/publications/esfa-privacy-notice.
+This explains how it will use your personal information and can be viewed at the Privacy notice for Key Stage 5 and adult education.